openbmc/phosphor-ipmi-flash/bmc_json_config.md

 Because one may care about the result of their actions, the `fileSystemdVerify` and `fileSystemdUpdate` action type exists.
 It will start the service and when asked for a status, it'll read the contents of a file.
 Therefore, whatever is performing the action will want to update that file.
+NOTE: Now that the systemd type action tracks unit status, that action is now preferred.

 *   `path` - required - string - the full file system path to where one finds the status.